D.E.N.S.E.™

 1. 95% of women do not know their breast density.

-Are You Dense Advocacy Inc: State, Federal and Regulatory Efforts
+Are You Dense Advocacy Inc. State, Federal and Regulatory Efforts

-"Standardizing the communication of dense breast tissue will prevent later stage cancers and give ALL women access to an EARLY diagnosis – when most treatable and with better survival outcomes."
+"Universal density reporting will prevent later stage cancers and give ALL women access to an EARLY diagnosis – when most treatable and with better survival outcomes.”
+CT data show a statistically significant increase in the detection of small, early and invasive cancers invisible by mammogram.”
+Nancy M Cappello, Ph.D., Executive Director and Founder, Are You Dense Advocacy Inc.

 References: 1.
 Los Angeles Times, "Breast density linked to Cancer Risk," Karen Ravn, 6/21/10.
 2. Harris Interactive National Survey, 5/2010.